 Q. How could I pay for the course?

 A. I prefer that your supervisor/institution pay the registration fee.
-You pay by invoice when the course opens.
+You pay by invoice or by card when the course opens.

 Q. Why should I attend this course and pay for information that I could find for free on the internet?